 Updated on Thursday, October 2, 2014

 Congratulations!
 You’ve been accepted into the college of your dreams, unfortunately, that acceptance letter didn’t state that you’ll be attending college tuition free.
 Perhaps your parents saved up for you to attend or maybe you plan on taking on a part-time job.
 Either way, tuition plus those extra expenses that come along with being a student are a bit too much to bear.

 Luckily, you’ve got options.
-Colleges have financial aid offices, which may feel for some like a magical place you can go to receive free money.
+Colleges have financial aid offices, which may feel for some like a magical place you can go to receive money.
 If you both qualify and uphold your end of the bargain, you can actually receive money to cover most, if not, all of your educational expenses.
 But, don’t just walk in there blindly and expect a handout.

 To save yourself from an overwhelmingly long wait, schedule a formal interview with your financial aid officer.
 This way, you have ample time to ask all the necessary questions needed to be sure that your specific needs are met.